 - Varied in intensity.
 Men may receive services from two to fifty hours weekly depending on evolving clinical needs.

 - Accessible 24 hours per day, 7 days per week.

-ACT Team Members assist individuals experiencing co-occurring disorders with:
+ACT Team Members assist participants with:

 - Symptom Management

 - Substance Use & Mental Health Counseling

 - Independent Living Skills – Laundry, Cooking, Home Cleaning, etc.

 - Mutual Support (Self-Help) Group Identification & Accompaniment

 - Coordination of Services with Other Providers (PCP, Dentists, Specialists, etc.)